sharad-s/geth-truffle-deployment-wiki/docs/3-Creating-a-Truffle-Project.md

 ### Explanation

 We will set up truffle config to connect to our running geth client.

+We can specify networks such as a local development blockchain on [testrpc](http://truffleframework.com/docs/ganache/using) or a real in-use blockchain such as Ropsten (which we will be using for this tutorial.)

+ - The `development` network is our default configuration.
+It will be used if we are running a testrpc node.

+ - The `ropsten` network is the configuration truffle will use to deploy contracts onto the Ropsten Network.
+It assumes you are running a geth node at localhost:8545.
+The `network_id: 3` specifies that we are specifically attempting to connect to Ropsten.
+Finally we set the `gas` and `gasPrice` to be used with Ropsten.

 We need to connect to our personal geth client to be able to deploy contracts.

 There is a method to set this up using Infura but we can [talk about that later.](http://truffleframework.com/tutorials/using-infura-custom-provider)